 Standing from left to right: Betita Martinez, Wazir (Willie B.) Peacock, Mike Miller, Chude Pam Parker Allen, Phil Hutchings, and Jean Wiley.

 Kneeling from left to right: Don Jelinek, Bruce Hartford, and Jimmy Rogers.

 Not in photo: Hardy Frye and Miriam (Cohen) Glickman.

 Contact: Email: firstname.lastname@example.org

 Finish translation of this page.
+French translation of this page.
 Polish translation of this page.
 Romanian translation of this page.